Updated: Oct 3

-When I can combine good food with good people I'm HAPPY.
+When I can combine good food with good people I'm happy.
 My recent visit to Chicago checked all the boxes!
-I visited an old friend and made a point to visit Virtue, chef and owner Erick William's outstanding restaurant in Hyde Park.
-I read about Chef William's work in the NYT, and immediately added it to my list of must-visit black owned restaurants in America.
+I visited an old friend and made a point to visit Virtue, chef and owner Erick Williams' outstanding restaurant in Hyde Park.
+I read about Williams' work in the NYT and immediately added it to my list of must-visit Black-owned restaurants in America.
 Virtue remains on that list for me, and for more reasons than one I'll be back anytime I'm nearby.
 It's a vibe!

 When we walked into Virtue for brunch during a crowded weekend morning I was struck by two things.
-First, I was very glad we had a reservation.
+First, I was glad we had a reservation.
 I hate the cold and though I would've waited around in the cold until there was an open table, I would've been miserable the entire time.
-I'm letting you know right there, it's a popular place y'all, make sure you have a reservation so you're not left out.
+I'm letting you know right here, it's a popular place so make sure you have a reservation.

 Secondly, I was immediately happy and at ease to be in such a beautiful space.
 And I mean beautiful in more ways than one.
-The crowd was super diverse, the result of a deliberate choice to open in one of Chicago's most diverse areas.
-Frankly, diversity is something I often don't find at fine dining restaurants as a diner.
-As someone who is young, brown, loves food, and has the disposable income to go out to fancy meals, I often find myself in the slightly uncomfortable yet familiar position of being the only black diner in a restaurant, or the only young person of color (shoutout to all the older POC professionals who are often holding it down with me in restaurants in DC).
-In Virtue, an older black couple seated next to us was clearly on a date, a table full of older women of color enjoyed a luncheon, and couples of all shades enjoyed the dining room.
-The staff was also remarkably diverse, YES.
-Shoutout to the Chef for hiring and training people of all backgrounds.
+The crowd was diverse, the result of a deliberate choice to open in one of Chicago's most diverse areas and Virtue's reputation as a stellar Black-owned eatery.
+The diversity was also remarkable as it contradicted many of my prior experiences in fine dining restaurants.
+As someone who is young, Black, loves food, and has the disposable income to go out to fancy meals, I often find myself in the uncomfortable yet familiar position of being the only Black diner in a restaurant, or the only young person of color.
+At Virtue, an older Black couple seated next to us was clearly on a date, a table full of women of color enjoyed lunch, and couples of all shades enjoyed the dining room.
+The staff was also remarkably diverse.
+Shoutout to the chef and management for hiring and training people of all backgrounds.
 What a breath of fresh air.

-The space itself was just plain gorgeous as well, with a mix of art that in subtle and not so subtle ways celebrated African American heritage.
-Think stunning photography mixed with African art and etched glass.
-Beautiful bathroom murals and great music.
-All together the space just worked, inviting you in for a good time whether young or old, brown or melanin challenged.
+The space itself was gorgeous as well, with a mix of art that, in subtle and not so subtle ways, celebrated African American heritage.
+Think stunning photography focused on Black subjects mixed with African art and etched glass.
+Beautiful bathroom murals and great music rounded out the environment.
+All together the ambiance invited you in for a good time whether young or old, brown or melanin challenged.